-Placeholder buttons can be added to the watch layout by adding the button to the activity designer panel, setting a WatchIndex for the button, and disabling the button by un-selecting its Enabled setting (on the right-click popup menu).
+Placeholder buttons can be added to the watch layout by adding the button to the activity designer panel, setting a WatchIndex for the button, and disabling the button by un-selecting

+Page 134 of 190 Back to top its Enabled setting (on the right-click popup menu).
 Placeholder buttons will not render on the watch face, but will reserve the space allocated for the specified WatchIndex on the given layout.
 This allows you to have greater control over the location of buttons and the overall layout of the activity.